Foundation Course - Mature Students

-The Trinity Access Programmes offer young adults a Foundation Course for Higher Education.
-The course was set up in 1999 to offer another way into Trinity for young adults whose social, economic and cultural experiences have prevented them from going to college.
-This access course prepares students, both personally and academically, to go on and study at degree level.
+The Trinity Access Programme offers mature students a Foundation Course for Higher Education.
+This course prepares mature students, personally and academically, to study for a degree.
+The Foundation course was set up in 1997 to tackle educational disadvantage.
+It offers another way to third-level education for mature students whose social, economic and cultural experiences have prevented them from going to college.
 Foundation Course students can enter into the Trinity College Dublin undergraduate degrees.
-Applications to the Foundation Course for Young Adults beginning in Sept 2022 are now CLOSED.
+Applications for Foundation Course - Mature Students are now closed..
+Applications will re-open in November 2022.

-Is this course for me?Students can choose from two broad areas of study: arts and social sciences, or science, as well as taking part in a professional development and mentoring programme with Grant Thornton - a chartered accountants and management consultancy firm.
+Is this course for me?Students can choose from two broad areas of study: arts and social sciences, or science.
+Throughout the course you have full access to all college supports and services.
+There are also TAP supports tailored especially for you.
 In addition to classes in Study Skills, Educational Guidance and Information Technology, students may choose from the following: English, History, Philosophy, Law, Politics, Psychology, Sociology, Economics, Business, Maths, Biology, Chemistry and Physics.
-While completing a foundation course at Trinity, students have full access to all college supports and services, plus additional TAP student supports.

 EligibilityTo be eligible for this course you must:

-- be 21 years of age or under on 1st January in the year you apply
+- be 23 years of age or older on 1st January of the year you apply

-- One place is reserved each year for an applicant who is in the care of the State/is a care leaver who meets the course criteria and who scores 25 or over at interview
+- One place is reserved each year for an applicant who is a care leaver, meets the course criteria and scores 30 or over at interview